COMPLEX METAL IONS - THE ACIDITY OF THE HEXAAQUA IONS

 During the couple of weeks I spent trying to understand this, I failed completely.
 The only conclusion I came to is that there probably is a relationship between ionic radius and acid strength, but that it is nothing like as simple and straightforward as most books at this level pretend.

-The problem is that there are other more important effects operating as well (quite apart from differences in charge) and these can completely swamp the effect of the changes in ionic radius.
-You have to look in far more detail at the bonding in the hexaaqua ions and the product ions.
-This is all just too difficult to understand at this level.
-In fact, to be honest, I did wonder while I was researching this whether anyone really understood all of this!
-There is, of course, no reason why they should - it is nonsense to think that we can explain everything in chemistry at the present moment.
+The problem is that there are other important effects operating as well (quite apart from differences in charge) and these can completely swamp the effect of the changes in ionic radius.
+This is simply too complicated to talk about at this level.